lukepighetti/weather_app/lib/services/open_weather/README.md

 we simply write "features" as mixins and then create a single service that binds these features together.
 It's also easy to test subsections of your service.

-You can imagine features like `fetching`, `persistence`, and `caching`.
-Where fetching is used to make network calls, persistence is used for offline storage, and caching is used to determine if we need to poll the network for fresh data or not.
+You can imagine features like `fetching`, `persistence`, and `polling`, where fetching makes network calls, persistence handles offline storage, and polling fires an event whenever we need to poll the network for fresh data.

 The composition pattern is as such.